surf-visualization/ospray-python/README.md

   (e.g. not `vec2d`).

-Both data constructor functions take a second argument `is_shared` defaulting to `False` that determines if the data in the numpy array passed can simply be referenced instead of copied.
-In case `is_shared` is `True` you need to make sure the numpy array stays alive by referencing it somewhere in your program, as the data in the numpy array will be used by the `Data` object directly.
+Both data constructor functions take a second argument `is_shared` defaulting to `False` that determines if the data in the NumPy array passed can simply be referenced instead of copied.
+In case `is_shared` is `True` you need to make sure the NumPy array stays alive by referencing it somewhere in your program, as the data in the NumPy array will be used by the `Data` object directly.

 Examples: